Smiley32/mini-plugin-website/README.md

  - **Framework**: The framework is very easy to install: just download/clone the repository in a folder and you have it.
 The framework doesn't require anything (only tested on php7 and apache).
 You may use any database you want.
 If you don't use apache server, you may need to rewrite the .htaccess to have nice urls.

- - **Framework + Website**: Installing the website is a bit harder since there isn't a stable version yet.
-You must download/clone the repository, change the `core/database.php` file to set your login and password for your database (mysql/mariadb).
-Then you can go in `plugins/database_plugin/export/Export.php` and get the SQL script to create the tables.
-Your database must be `utf8 unicode`.
-(If you have some reference errors, you can just remove the references).
-Next, you must add at least a default category, and a tag `tagme` in this category.
-Finally, you must create these folders: `data`, `data/thumbnails`, `data/posts`, `uploads` next to the index file.
-You must ensure that php can write in these folders.
+ - **Framework + Website**: To install the website, you must have a mysql/mariaDB database.
+First, you'll need to create a new database (you choose the name you prefer), in utf8_unicode_ci.
+Then you must edit the file `core/Database.php` and change the database connection line with your informations.
+Finally, you just have to exec the file `install.php` (`localhost/your-website/install.php` or something similar).

+Warning: **in every case, you must delete the `install.php` file**. *You may also want to delete the line `RewriteCond %{REQUEST_URI} !install\.php$` from `.htaccess`.

  Feel free to add an issue, if you find a bug, or if you think of a new functionality to implement.